AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

   Lower slide lever to lili (center).
   Stitch Size depends on your yarn.
 Try 4/4.

+- In the AYAB software, left-click "Load pattern" and select the image triangles_60x10.png.
-- Open a black/white image in AYAB.
-It must be at least as wide as the needles you are using.
+  (For other patterns, choose a black/white image that is at least as wide as the needles you are using)
 - Set AYAB to 2-color, start at row 1, Infinite Repeat, start/stop needles 30/30,
   Ribber ("Ribber: Classic" for AYAB v0.95), Center.
 - Configure